 Through the use of the ‘Virtual Ride Along’ program, the Abington Police Department hopes to enhance public trust and to continue to build partnerships with our community.
 The program will also allow our residents to get to know some of the officers who serve Abington Township every day.

-Be Part of a proud volunteer organization founded over 70 years ago, support the Abington Police Department, and serve the community that is one of the 100 best US communities to live in!
+Be part of a proud volunteer organization founded over 70 years ago, support the Abington Police Department, and serve the community that is one of the 100 best US communities to live in!
 Police volunteers who dedicate hundreds of hours toward supporting the Abington Township Police Department.
 Since its formation in the mid 1940’s, the organization has assisted the Police Department with traffic and crowd control at fires, auto accidents, parades, community events and other emergencies.
 Though not armed, they are authorized to use police band radio communications equipment, and police vehicles when appropriate.

-Our Mission: The mission of the Abington Township Special Police is to maintain a continuous commitment to upholding the highest standards of professionalism in volunteer public service and to assist the Abington Township Police Department when such assistance is deemed advisable; with the purpose to augment, not replace, the Abington Township Police.
+Our Mission: The mission of the Abington Township Auxiliary Police is to maintain a continuous commitment to upholding the highest standards of professionalism in volunteer public service and to assist the Abington Township Police Department when such assistance is deemed advisable; with the purpose to augment, not replace, the Abington Township Police.

 Citizens & Police Together (C.A.P.T.)

 C.A.P.T.
 (Citizens and Police Together) is a local, non-profit organization which offers financial and volunteer support for many of the Abington Township Police Department’s community projects.
 C.A.P.T. is dedicated to reducing crime and the fear of crime, by strengthening the Abington community through organized community events, educational and awareness programs, and intergenerational activities for youth and adults.